Adamtimmy/Adamtimmy-on-Scratch/README.md

 # Adamtimmy-on-Scratch
-Do you have any questions for Adamtimmy?
+Do you have any questions for AnnaTina?
 Comment on their profile to contact them!
 Make sure to follow me on Adamtimmy and check out our latest projects!
-Our friends on scratch: @little-earthworm, @gitignore, @mapsmath
+Our friends on scratch: @little-earthworm, @gitignore, @mapmaths
+Note: We will not be active on @adamtimmy anymore!